tiagosiebler/binance/README.md

      * the request.
      */
     baseUrl: 'https://api.binance.com/',
     /* Optional, default is 'https://api.binance.com/'.
-Can be usefull in case default url stops working. handle any drift of
+Can be useful in case default url stops working.
-     * In febrary 2018, Binance had a major outage and when service started to be up again, only https://us.binance.com was working.
+     * In february 2018, Binance had a major outage and when service started to be up again, only https://us.binance.com was working.
      */
 });